 Planning in Markov decision processes with gap-dependent sample complexity

 We propose MDP-GapE, a new trajectory-based Monte-Carlo Tree Search algorithm for planning in a Markov Decision Process in which transitions have a finite support.
-We prove an upper bound on the number of calls to the generative models needed for MDP-GapE to identify a near-optimal action with high probability.
-This problem-dependent sample complexity result is expressed in terms of the sub-optimality gaps of the state-action pairs that are visited during exploration.
+We prove an upper bound on the number of sampled trajectories needed for MDP-GapE to identify a near-optimal action with high probability.
+This problem-dependent result is expressed in terms of the sub-optimality gaps of the state-action pairs that are visited during exploration.
 Our experiments reveal that MDP-GapE is also effective in practice, in contrast with other algorithms with sample complexity guarantees in the fixed-confidence setting, that are mostly theoretical.